How we shortlist applicants varies across specialty, but we often ask you to complete self-assessment forms as part of the process.

 • Only evidence supporting each of the claimed achievements should be uploaded.
 There is no requirement to upload any additional documents or achievements if they are not directly related to the scoring domain where points are being claimed.

 • Only sufficient evidence should be provided to justify the scores awarded.
 Only include enough evidence to demonstrate achievements which justify your selection.
 For example, if you have completed a national presentation, you should not include evidence for other presentations.
-If you have written a book, you do not need to upload the whole book, just sufficient pages so interviewers can verify your achievement.
+If you have written a book, you do not need to upload the whole book, just sufficient pages so assessors can verify your achievement.

 • Evidence of training courses or areas noted in your commitment to specialty section should not be included unless they specifically relate to a scored option.